 Moxafrica has been working in North Korea (DPRK) since 2016 with our local partner, the Korean Red Cross Foundation (KRCF).
+Largely through happenstance, we found ourselves invited to come to Pyongyang after the DPRK's Minisyry of Public Health had become aware of the findings of the Ugandan RCT.

-One reason for this is that moxibustion is already used as a therapy in Koryo medicine and there is a strong cultural affinity to the mugwort plant (from which moxa floss is refined).
+One reason for this is because moxibustion is already used as a therapy in 'Koryo' medicine and there is also a strong cultural affinity to the mugwort plant (from which moxa floss is refined).
 Because of this, despite the fact that the approaches we use are quite different from the traditional moxa techniques in Koryo medicine, introducing this protocol was relatively straightforward.
 Over four visits, Moxafrica personnel have trained over 140 healthcare workers in the moxibustion protocol (and also many in the M-Test [Mukaino Method]).

 As such, the first study looked at the original complete TB protocol as used in Japan (bi-lateral ST36 + Dr. Hara loin points) as an adjunctive therapy for people with multi drug-resistant disease (MDR-TB).
 This study’s important data are analysed here (Results of research – see section on First DPRK study).